systemd/mkosi/mkosi.md

 The following command line verbs are known:

-`build`

-: This builds the image, based on the settings passed in on the command line or read from a `mkosi.conf` file.
-This verb is the default if no verb is explicitly specified.
-This command must be executed as `root`.
-Any arguments passed after `build` are passed as arguments to the build script (if there is one).

-`clean`

-: Remove build artifacts generated on a previous build.
-If combined with `-f`, also removes incremental build cache images.
-If `-f` is specified twice, also removes any package cache.

 `summary`

 : Outputs a human-readable summary of all options used for building an